hydrus3109/NeurIPS-Stability-Methods/README.md

 ### Executing programs

-* All experiments and files can be run indepedently, either locally or though a service like colab
+* All experiments and files can be run indepedently, either locally or though a service like Google Colab
 * for experiements that Involve transformed data, download the data and load through its path
 * Training results will save as Numpy files, which can then be loaded as comparison